bsc-pm/dlb/doc/user_guide/source/api.rst

     Update the status of 'Statistics' and 'DROM' modules, like updating the process statistics or check if some other process has signaled a new process mask.

+.. function:: void DLB_NotifyProcessMaskChange(void)

+    Notify DLB that the process affinity mask has been changed.
+DLB will then query the runtime to obtain the current mask.

+.. function:: void DLB_NotifyProcessMaskChangeTo(const dlb_cpu_set_t mask)

+    Notify DLB that the process affinity mask has been changed.

 .. function:: void DLB_PrintShmem(void)

     Print the data stored in the Shared Memory